Package insert / prescribing information

 Amebic Liver Abscess

 Tinidazole use in amebic liver abscess has been documented in 18 published reports from the world literature involving over 470 patients.
-Most reports utilized tinidazole 2 g/day × 2-5 days.
-In seven published, randomized, controlled studies (1 double-blind, 1 single-blind, 5 open-label) of the 2 g/day × 2-5 days oral dose of tinidazole accompanied by aspiration of the liver abscess when clinically necessary, reported cure rates among 133 subjects ranged from 81% (17/21) to 100% (16/16).
+Most reports utilized tinidazole 2 g/day × 2 to 5 days.
+In seven published, randomized, controlled studies (1 double-blind, 1 single-blind, 5 open-label) of the 2 g/day × 2 to 5 days oral dose of tinidazole accompanied by aspiration of the liver abscess when clinically necessary, reported cure rates among 133 subjects ranged from 81% (17/21) to 100% (16/16).
 Four of these studies utilized at least 3 days of tinidazole.

 How Supplied/Storage and Handling

-Tinidazole Tablets 500 mg are pink, capsule shaped, film-coated scored tablets, with T│P debossed on one side and 500 on the other, supplied in bottles with child-resistant caps as:
+Tinidazole Tablets 500 mg tablets are pink, oval, scored tablets, debossed with "N" scored "L" on one side and "551" on the other side, supplied in bottles with child-resistant caps as:

 Administration of Drug

 Patients should be told to take Tinidazole Tablets with food to minimize the incidence of epigastric discomfort and other gastrointestinal side-effects.
 Food does not affect the oral bioavailability of tinidazole.

 Patients should be told to avoid alcoholic beverages and preparations containing ethanol or propylene glycol during Tinidazole Tablets therapy and for 3 days afterward because abdominal cramps, nausea, vomiting, headaches, and flushing may occur.